 Snøhetta (Norwegian pronunciation: [ˈsnøːˌhɛtɑ]) began as a collaborative architectural and landscape workshop, and has remained true to its trans-disciplinary way of thinking since its inception.

-Our work strives to enhance our sense of place, identity and relationship to others and the physical spaces we inhabit, whether feral or human-made.
-Museums, markets, reindeer observatories, landscapes and dollhouses get the same care and attention to purpose.
+Our work strives to enhance our sense of surroundings, identity and relationship to others and the physical spaces we inhabit, whether feral or human-made.
+Museums, products, reindeer observatories, graphics, landscapes and dollhouses get the same care and attention to purpose.

-Today, Snøhetta has grown to become an internationally renowned practice of architecture, landscape architecture, interior architecture, product- and brand design, with more than 200 employees from 30 different nations.
+Today, Snøhetta has grown to become an internationally renowned practice of architecture, landscape architecture, interior architecture, product- and graphic design, with more than 240 employees from 32 different nations.

 In 1989, Snøhetta received its first commission to re-conceive the great Alexandria Library in Egypt after winning an international design competition.
 This was followed a decade later by another competition-winning proposal for the Norwegian National Opera and Ballet.